 The ARC members all have an appropriate level of financial and property industry expertise.
-Information on ARC members can be found on section 5.6.4 of the Explanatory Memorandum.
-The Fund will disclose in its annual report the number of times the ARC met in each financial year and the individual attendances of ARC members at those meetings.
+The number of times the ARC met in each financial year and the individual attendances of ARC members at those meetings is disclosed in the Governance section of the Sustainability Report at www.irongategroup.com.au.